-Through the work of the Collaboratory for Innovative Design (CID) (see Chapter Five), academic departments and the Office of the Provost, the College seeks to support effective and innovative teaching.
-Faculty are encouraged to participate in the activities of the CID and avail themselves of the other resources available in the areas of pedagogy and technology, the Scholarship of Teaching and Learning (SOTL), and library resources.
-You can find more information on the CID in Chapter Five of this handbook.
+Through the work of the Center for Excellence in Teaching & Learning (CETL) (see Chapter Five), academic departments and the Office of the Provost, the College seeks to support effective and innovative teaching.
+Faculty are encouraged to participate in the activities of CETL and avail themselves of the other resources available in the areas of pedagogy and technology, and library resources.

+II.
 Course Management